robot10235/F22-Composite-Microservice/README.md

-# F22-Starter-Microservice
+# F22-Composite-Microservice

 ## Introduction

-This is a simple Flask based starter microservice for F22 Columbia classes.
+This is a composite microservice for three basic microservices.

 ## Setup